Determining a Points Configuration from a Subset of the Pairwise Distances: Concluding Remarks and Open Problems

-In a previous version we conjectured that for large enough constant $k$, every $k$ connected graph is globally rigid.
-This was proved to be false in the work of Girão, Illingworth, Michel, Powierski, and Scott \cite{FUWgirao2023reconstructing} and seperates rigidity in $\mathbb{R}$ and \emph{generic} rigidity in higher dimensions by the recent breakthrough of Villányi \cite{villanyi2023dd1connected} which proved that $d(d+1)$ connected graphs are globally rigid in $\mathbb{R}^d$ assuming the embedding is generic.

-In regard to the threshold of monotone path we believe it is interesting to understand what happens at $c=1$?
-Another problem is to understand the distribution of the number of monotonically connected vertices to a given vertex.
-In particular consider a Galton-Watson process with off spring distribution $\mathcal{D}$ and for which each node $v$ gets an auxiliary R.V $X_v \sim U[0,1]$, and the root $r$ has $X_r=0$.
-What is the distribution of the number of monotonically connected vertices to the root?

-We conjectured that random graph $G$ sampled via the Erdős-Rényi evolution becomes globally rigid in $\R$ exactly at the time its minimum degree is $2$.
-This was proved by a clever argument of Montgomery, Nenadov and Szabó \cite{FUWmontgomery2024global} and extends to other models of random graphs, e.g. $d$-regular graphs with $d\geq 6$.

-We also believe it is interesting to construct sparse globally rigid graphs with average degree as small as possible.

-\paragraph{Acknowledgments} We thank Dan Bar, Nicolas Curien, Dániel Garamvölgyi, Bo'az Klartag, Eran Nevo, Asaf Petruschka and Ran Tessler for useful discussions.
+In the random setting there are many open questions remaining.
+What is the threshold degree $D$, depending on $d$, such that a random $D$-regular graph w.h.p. reconstructs a giant component?
+What is the actual constant $c_d$ such that sampling pairs with probability $p=c/n$ gives no giant reconstructable component for $c<c_d$, but gives one for $c>c_d$?

+It is also unclear whether randomness is essential for reconstruction.
+For example, does there exist a high-degree expander \(G=([n],E)\) such that, after a uniformly random permutation \(\pi\) of \([n]\), the distances along the permuted graph \(G_\pi\) reconstruct a giant component?

+Volume rigidity has also been studied recently \cite{bulavka2025volume,lew2025kvolume}.
+Can our random-setting results be extended to volume rigidity, and if so, what do they give?

+\paragraph{Acknowledgments} We thank Shir Amir, Dan Bar, Nicolas Curien, Dániel Garamvölgyi, Bo'az Klartag, Eran Nevo, Asaf Petruschka, and Ran Tessler for useful discussions.
+The proofs in Section 3 were found during several sessions with ChatGPT 5.5 Pro.
+Before interacting with ChatGPT the authors were aware of this proof strategy, but were not able to handle the high disagreement case, Lemma 19, which we found particularly elegant.
+We also acknowledge Codex with its assistance with rewriting the paper.
+The authors have verified all proof in this paper, and take full responsibility for the final text and arguments.
+We are grateful for the referee for many insightful comments which helped improve the correctness and presentation.
 The first author would like to thank the ISF for their support under Grant 14.13.20.